Gekkio/mooneye-gb/README.markdown

 Notes:

 * BGB passes most boot tests only if you explicitly enable boot ROMs and give it the right one.
-  This makes sense for DMG0, MGB, and SGB2 because they are not selectable, but SGB should work without boot ROMs out of the box.
+This makes sense for some device versions (e.g. DMG0) because they are not selectable, but SGB should work without boot ROMs out of the box.

 #### Bits (unusable bits in memory and registers)